joannasalerno/stockstop-web-app/README.md

 # stockstop-web-app
+This is a web application called StockStop, with the purpose of allowing users to view detailed information on the companies listed on the NASDAQ-100.

+### How to Run:
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-### How to Run:
 In the project directory, you will first need to run:

 #### `npm install`

 This will install the required dependencies for the project (in a folder called `node_modules`).
-Then, you need to run:
+Then, you will need to run:

 #### `npm start`